 The idea was spawned by the Armed Forces, although rucking in the Army (known at tabbing, yomping, ‘staggering through blood-streaked tears of pain that come with multiple, one-centimetre deep blisters on your feet’) is a brutal form of exercise.

-Oh, and the weight a soldier carries will seem monstrous compared to what you’re going to put on your back.
+Oh, and the weight a soldier carries will seem monstrous compared to what you’re going to put on your back (check out our guide to rucking and weight training where you’ll find a basic training plan)

 And rucking is at the heart of training for every Special Forces, or elite, soldier.
 Trust me – when you’ve spent a month criss-crossing the Brecon Beacons carrying weights upwards of 60lbs you’re going to get fit.